Rino Anto: Kerala Blasters

-On 23 July 2017, Anto was selected in the 3rd round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League season.
+On 23 July 2017, Anto was selected in the 3rd round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League.
 He made his debut for the club on 17 November 2017 against ATK.
 He started the match and helped the Blasters hold a 0–0 draw.

 Return to Bengaluru FC

 After 2017–18 season, Anto parted ways with Kerala Blasters and joined his former club, Bengaluru FC.
 BFC had the service of Khabra at right back.
 Anto would add quality to the BFC defence.

 East Bengal

-After 2019-20 season, Anto parted ways with Bengaluru FC.
-He joined East Bengal Football Club.
+After 2019–20 season, Anto parted ways with Bengaluru.
+He joined East Bengal.
 It was his second stint with a Kolkata based club, first being with Mohun Bagan.
-East Bengal Football Club had the services of Samad Ali Mallick, Anto would strengthen the right back positio.
-Later in October 2020, East Bengal moved Rino Anto into their Reserve side.
+East Bengal Football Club had the services of Samad Ali Mallick, Anto would strengthen the right-back position.